itsbritt/Peer_Pulse_ReactJS/README.md

-##About
+###About
-You are planning a day or night out with a person or group of people and the question arises: "What do you want to do?"
+You are planning a day/night out with a person/group of people and the question arises: "What do you want to do?"
+And the dreaded response "I dunno, what to you want to do?" arises.

-PeerPulse allows a group of people to connect to
+PeerPulse is a solution to that problematic question!
+A member of the group creates a question and then shares it with others to get feedback by having others vote for their favorite option.

-##Group Members
+###Group Members
 Britt Shroyer
 Stephanie Gage
 Stephanie Workman
 Vinh Huynh

-##Technologies Implemented
+###Technologies Implemented
 ReactJS
 Firebase
 Bootstrap